ryancraigmartin/IronNotes/keyword'this'.md

             - A building block for more advanced programming techniques.

 - **new** - A new object is created.
 The keyword this will refer to the new object that is created.

+A function call with a **new** operator in front of it turns into a constructor call.
+When the function is invoked as a constructor, a new object is created which is used as the this binding for the function call.

+---

+If we are not in Strict Mode, a plain function call sets this to the *global object*.
+If we are in Strict Mode, a plain function call sets this to *undefined*.
+This depends only if the function is written in strict mode.